-Three new neighbourhoods are now in development, in the areas of Birkdale, Thornlands and specially selected properties within Mount Cotton.
+Three new neighbourhoods have now been established in the areas of Birkdale, Thornlands and Mount Cotton.

 Check out the Koala Safe Neighbourhood page for more information, including an online map showing the most recent locations of our ambassador koalas.

 Council has a range of environmental partnership programs including the Koala Conservation Agreement Program (KCAP).

 The program is voluntary and free to join with an agreement running for a three to five year period.
 The agreement does not alter the title of the property and is extinguished at resale.

 In 2019 Redland City Council challenged local high schools and colleges to design an art piece that represented what koalas mean to the Redland Coast community.
 First prize went to Wellington Point State High School with their artwork titled ‘koala selfie’, an oversized koala sculpture, designed to function as a seat where people could take selfies.